stolostron/multicloud-operators-subscription-release/docs/deployment.md

 4) `kubectl apply -f role_binding.yaml`
 5) `kubectl apply -f operator.yaml`

-### General process
+## General process with Subscriptions

-The operator generates `HelmRelease` CR for each chart to deploy in the same namespace and named `<s.Name>-<chart_name>[-<channel_name>]`.
+The operator generates `HelmRelease` CR for each chart to deploy based on the subscription in the same namespace and named `<s.Name>-<chart_name>[-<channel_name>]`.
 The channel_name is added only if the channel attribute is set in the subscription.

-To do so, the following steps are taken:
+To do so the helmchartsubscription controller follows these steps:

 1) Read the index.yaml at the source address.
-2) Filter the index.yaml with the spec.Name and spec.packageFilter.
+2) Filter the index.yaml with the spec.Name and spec.packageFilter of the helmchartsubscription CR.
 3) Take the last version of a chart if multiple version are still present for the same chart after filtering.
 4) Create a HelmRelease for each entries in the filtered index.yaml